RWS/studio-api-docs/apiconcepts/verification/retrieve_the_settings_values.md

 ***

-We will also implement a method for setting the default value.
-Let's assume that headings are likely to stay unchanged in the target language.
-Therefore it makes sense to apply the verification by default to segment pairs whose context has the context display code **H**:
+Next, implement a method for setting the default value.
+Assume headings are likely to remain unchanged in the target language.
+Therefore, it makes sense to apply verification by default to segment pairs whose context has the display code **H**:

 # [C#](#tab/tabid-2)
 ```cs